 Those pesky subscription fees are actually built into the retail price.

-With an eero Home system, there is no subscription fee, but the hardware itself costs $350.
-If you're just averse to paying for a subscription for your Wi-Fi network hardware, then go with the eero.
+With an Eero Home system, there is no subscription fee, but the hardware itself costs $350.
+If you're just averse to paying for a subscription for your Wi-Fi network hardware, then go with the Eero or one of the other best wireless routers you can get.
 If not, then the subscription controversy isn't much of a controversy after all.

 If you aren't concerned with this, then you can't go wrong with either choice.